LucasNas/Thortful-API-Challenge/README.md

 # Thortful-API-Challenge
-PokéAPI Data Retriever
-This project provides a simple API for retrieving and displaying information about Pokémon from the PokéAPI.
-It utilizes the Spring Boot framework and the RestTemplate library to interact with the PokéAPI.
+This project is a simple API that retrieves and displays information about Pokémon from the PokéAPI: https://pokeapi.co/.
+It uses the Spring Boot framework and the RestTemplate library to make HTTP requests to the PokéAPI.

 Building the Project<br />